gigimontes/Tableau-Projects/README.md

    I analyzed data from the Video Game Pokemon Unite for those who are new players or interested in playing Pokemon Unite but are unsure what it’s about and what to expect.

 ## Data Source
    I retrieved the data source using the  “Pokemon Unite Dataset” provided by Shashanka Shekhar on Kaggle.
-You can access the data by clicking here: https://www.kaggle.com/datasets/vishushekhar/pokemonunitedataset
+You can access the data by clicking here: [Pokemon Unite Dataset](https://www.kaggle.com/datasets/vishushekhar/pokemonunitedataset)

 ##  Tools Used for Project
    - Excel